 There are no plant-based food sources of EPA and DHA, but the body can convert the short-chain omega-3 ALA (alpha linolenic acids) found in plant foods such as hemp, chia and pumpkin seeds, walnuts and rapeseed oil into EPA and DHA.
 These foods can help maintain normal cholesterol levels.

 Although the body can convert ALA into EPA and DHA fatty acids, the process is not very efficient as less than 10% is converted.
-An omega-3 supplement containing EPA and DHA can be beneficial for vegetarians, vegans or those who don't eat any oily fish.
+A vegan omega-3 supplement containing EPA and DHA can be beneficial for vegetarians, vegans or those who don't eat any oily fish.